wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 by actions carried out in other domains.

-These domains are allocated a server space from the complete server space of a WSO2 product instance which is referred to as the *super tenant*.
+These domains are allocated a server space from the complete server space of a WSO2 Identity Server instance which is referred to as the *super tenant*.

 The super tenant as well as each individual tenant has its own configuration and context module.